 Replacing pills with a Band-Aid?
-Avro Life sciences thinks there’s a patch for that
+Avro Life Science thinks there’s a patch for that

 Because the company is using generic drugs for its first tests, it’s hoping to have an easier path to market to prove the viability of its delivery system.

 Down the road, the company also has some pretty impressive pharmaceutical partners that it could tap.
-Avro is already working with Bayer as part of their accelerator program in Toronto and that may lead to a deeper relationship down the road, according to Lakhani.
+Avro is already working with Bayer as part of their accelerator program in Toronto, and that may lead to a deeper relationship down the road, according to Lakhani.

 The first drug that the company is testing is Loratadine (a common antihistamine).

 “In the coming years, we envision bringing a number of other patches to market for drugs addressing neurodegenerative diseases, cardiac health, analgesics and many more to improve drug delivery and compliance while revitalizing pharma pipelines,” Lakhani wrote in an email.
-“One day we hope to allow large pharmaceutical companies to ‘rescue’ drugs that they spent billions of dollars developingm, but failed trials due to low bioavailability, high liver toxicity from an entire pill being metabolized at once.”
+“One day we hope to allow large pharmaceutical companies to ‘rescue’ drugs that they spent billions of dollars developing, but failed trials due to low bioavailability, high liver toxicity from an entire pill being metabolized at once.”

-For Fifty Years co-founder, Seth Bannon, Avro’s technology is a “holy grail” for drug delivery that can save pharmaceutical companies billions of dollars.
+For Fifty Years co-founder Seth Bannon, Avro’s technology is a “Holy Grail” for drug delivery that can save pharmaceutical companies billions of dollars.

 “The market for this is absolutely massive.
 Initially, Avro can manufacture and sell patches carrying generics direct to consumer to address issues like compliance with children and the elderly,” wrote Bannon, in an email.
 “Because Avro can deliver many drugs transdermally… When you deliver drugs transdermally, you significantly reduce liver toxicity and boost bioavailability.
 This means pharma can rescue drugs that just barely failed in Phase III.
 Pharma will pay a lot for this.”